rdwrome/ODL/README.md

 		- singular author/authority/process can be harmful (Executive Summary, p.4)
 		- "Projects emerge from a process, and evolve from within communities and with people, rather than for or about them."
 (Executive Summary, p.5)
 	- co-listening as feminist intervention
-		- 'genius'
+		- against 'genius'
-		- distributed agency
+		- redistributed agency

 ## works I'm thinking about